Preparing for your arrival

 You must submit a pre-registration pack before June 1st of the preceding school year for a first semester arrival, and before November 1st for the second semester:

-- Your application form to be completed online, printed, signed by yourself and by your coordinator at your university.
+- Your application form (coming soon) to be completed online, printed, signed by yourself and by your coordinator at your university.

-- Your Lille 2 learning agreement (contrat d'études), including your choice of courses (to prepare with your professor/study abroad advisor)
+- Your university of Lille learning agreement (contrat d'études), including your choice of courses (to prepare with your professor/study abroad advisor)

 - Your resume